rosamundm/devblog/_posts/python3-apple-silicon.md

 ---
 title: 'Setting up Python3 on Apple Silicon'
 excerpt: 'New technology is supposed to make our lives easier... but sometimes, you wish it wouldn''t bother.
-Don''t let Apple Silicon get in your way!'
+Don''t let Apple Silicon get in the way of you using Python!'
 date: '2022-02-25T00:00:00.322Z'
 ---